 Unfortunately, the withdrawal process, when it relates to inhalants, can be agonizing.
 The physical and mental aspects of detox can be enough to push someone back into inhalant use.
 To prevent a relapse from occurring, addiction specialists strongly urge a person to detox at a professional treatment center.
 These centers provide medical professionals who will block your access to inhalants.

 If you are struggling with inhalant addiction, you must start treatment immediately after you stop using.
 Currently, a tapering process does not exist, and since short-term adverse effects are involved, you must be in the presence of medical professionals.
 You will be given medication to ease the symptoms of nausea or sleeplessness.
-The first step in the process toward sobriety is medical detox.
+The first step in the process toward sobriety is NCBI.
 You will be assessed to determine the next level of care.

 To overcome your dependence on inhalants, you need to follow through with the continuum of care.
 It requires a lot of strength to overcome, but committing yourself to a healthy life will improve all areas of your existence.